Beanscrape

 What does Beanscrape download?

-.csxfiles) when you runbeanscrape script install - Tools required to automate a browser
+- Tools required to automate a browser

 - NodeJS, if your system doesn't have it already.